luomus/laji-api/breaking-changes.md

 ### Areas

  `/areas` `type` param is deprecated.
 It's renamed to `areaType`, and the values are actual Qnames from https://schema.laji.fi/alt/ML.areaTypeEnum.
-Backward compatibility is kept

 ### Taxa